EhteZafar/Network-Security-Lab-Assignment/lab_checklist.md

 ### If Time Runs Short:
 - [ ] Prioritize core functionality over advanced features
-- [ ] Use grml6 for quick troubleshooting
+- [ ] Use grml5 as backup client if needed
 - [ ] Focus on demonstration-ready components

 ## Quick Test Commands